ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 * recording for power consumptions and temperature statistics
 * For these systems and where this recordings data is available the respective statistics are polled and stored in states.
-Available are hourly, dayly and monthly statistics and stored as array data in states and if an db-instance is selected as well in states filled with db-entries.(statenames start with "_")
+* Available are hourly, dayly and monthly statistics and stored as array data in states and if an db-instance is selected as well in states filled with db-entries.(statenames start with "_")
-* The checkbox recordings has to be enabled and the database instance (mySQL or InfluxDB) has to be defined.
-SQL or InfluxDB History adapter need to be installed and active to use this option.
+* The checkbox recordings has to be enabled and the database instance (History, mySQL or InfluxDB) has to be defined.
+SQL,InfluxDB or History adapter need to be installed and active to use this option.
-* the original recording data read by web-api calls are stored under statestructure km200.
+* the original recording data read by web-api calls are stored under statestructure km200 too.
 * DB-statistics to be shown in flot graphs or grafana are only available yet for mySQL and InfluxDB databases.
 * For InfluxDB V1 the retention policy has to be set to a minimum of 170 weeks. (alter retention policy global on iobroker duration 170w;)
 * For InfluxDB V2 the global retention policy is set by the influxdb adapter - please set within influxdb adapter the storage retention time to "no automatic deletion" !